jinantonic/EAD-Lab-1/README.md

 </br></br>

 ![Sketch](assets/img/readme/about.png)
 Once you move onto the next page, there's a navigation bar at the top and it contains the wombat logo on the left and the list of navigation items on the right side.
 The About section contains 4 different lists, which will direct you to **What is a wombat?**, **Types of wombats**, **Life Cycle** and **Habitat and Self-Defence** sections respectively.
-This "What is Wombat?" section contains basic information about wombats.ts.
+This **What is Wombat?** section contains basic information about wombats.

 </br></br>